MA Arts Politics Class of 2016

 BFA Illustration, Parsons the New School for Design

 It is namely art that has been the pursuit of my scholarship, but science, medicine, and technology have always informed my practice.
-I am invested in science fiction as both an osmotic space between science and the imaginative act, and a potential tool for decolonizing knowledge.
+I am invested in science fiction as both an osmotic space between science and the imaginative act, and a potential tool for decolonizing knowledge and information dissemination.
 Much of my current endeavors are in and around the lack of legibility specifically in the field of biology, with attention to bioethics and science philosophy/history.
-I currently work as an artist with the educational organization iBiology on experimental life science textbooks.
+I currently work as an artist with the UCSF based educational organization, iBiology, on experimental life science textbooks.
+At the home base I work in collaboration with the Memorial Sloan Kettering Cancer Center and the Icahn School of Medicine at Mount Sinai.

 How did your experience in the program shape your work?
 Is there a particular moment or project that you can remember as having an impact?
 Please describe.